mrorii/findjatbar/README.md

 [jatbar.com](http://www.jatbar.com/) (Jason and Terry's Bay Area Review) was a legendary restaurant review site for the Bay Area.
-Unfortunately, the website was closed in 2009 :cry:.
+Unfortunately, the website was shut down in 2009 :cry:.

 Let's see if Jason and Terry aren't hiding on [Yelp](http://www.yelp.com/) by using machine learning.